SpredfastLegacy/JMVC-Inject/README.md

 Calling an injector function will set the context, but what about functions that need to be called outside of an injector function?
-If you can't use a specific injector, you can use `inject.useCurrent` to create a function that will reset the context to whatever context the function is declared in.
+If you can't use a specific injector, you can use `Inject.useCurrent` to create a function that will reset the context to whatever context the function is declared in.

-	setTimeout(inject.useCurrent(function() {
+	setTimeout(Inject.useCurrent(function() {
 		// do things
 	}),500);